dhiksha-713/llm-carbon-footprint-research-portal/README.md

 # LLM Carbon Footprint Study (Green AI)

-This project evaluates how accurately large language models report and synthesize information about their carbon footprint and energy usage.
+This project uses a RAG based approach to evaluate how accurately large language models report and synthesize information about their carbon footprint and energy usage.

 ## Domain